-Prior to her time at Third Way, Allison worked as a Consultant Advisor to the United Nations Office of Counter-Terrorism, which leads much of the work of the United Nations to counter terrorism and prevent violent extremism.
-She also served as the Director of Policy and Security Programs at Inclusive Security, an organization focused on advancing women’s participation in peace and security processes globally.
-In this position, she advised and coordinated with United States and foreign government policymakers on the development of inclusive policy frameworks, and regularly traveled to conflict-affected regions to implement field programs and conduct research.
-She is particularly proud of her work to support a bipartisan group of congressional champions in securing legislation into law aimed at strengthening United States efforts to promote women's leadership in preventing and resolving conflicts around the globe.
+Additionally, Allison is dedicated to diversity and inclusion in peace and security efforts.
+She has served as the Director of Policy and Security Programs at Inclusive Security, a nongovernmental organization and operating foundation focused on advancing women’s participation in peace and security processes globally.
+In this position, she advised and coordinated with United States, United Nations, and foreign government policymakers on the development of inclusive policy frameworks, and regularly traveled to conflict-affected regions to implement field programs and conduct research.
+She currently serves as a Steering Committee Member of the Leadership Council for Women in National Security.

 Allison spent seven years in the United States Senate, most recently serving as a senior foreign policy and national security advisor to the late Senator Frank R. Lautenberg (D-NJ).
 In this position, she served as the Senator’s staff focal point to the Senate State and Foreign Operations Appropriations Subcommittee and achieved a number of legislative victories.

 Allison graduated with a master’s degree in international security studies from Georgetown University’s School of Foreign Service and a bachelor’s degree in political science and psychology from Rutgers University.
-Her writing has appeared in numerous media outlets, including Foreign Policy, USA Today, and The Hill.
+She has appeared in numerous media outlets, including Foreign Policy, Al Jazeera, USA Today, Lawfare, and The Hill.